Buying real estate in Brazil?

 real estate market Brazil

-6) Brazil's booming middle class is driving demand for housing in urban areas
+6) Brazil’s expanding middle class is driving up housing demand in cities

 Brazil's growing middle class is driving increased demand for housing, especially in urban areas.